NavyaTatikonda/CitrusNA_W_Diversment/README.md

 # CitrusNA_W_Diversment

-Taking off columns from 1000s of sites to run the diversment script.
+Taking off columns from 1000s of sites to run the diversment script(Former Employees).